 Additive manufacturing, or "3D printing", has been around since the early 80s of the last century.
 Since then, the technology has been mainly used to manufacture prototype products or showcase models.
-A lot has changed since these early days.
-Now, Digital Light Processing (DLP®) lays basis for a new era of additive manufacturing: through photopolymerization, a liquid photopolymer is selectively cured by structured light through vat photopolymerization.
+A lot has changed since these early days of rapid prototyping.
+Now, Digital Light Processing (DLP®) lays basis for a new era of additive manufacturing: in DLP based resin printers a liquid photopolymer is selectively cured by structured light through vat photopolymerization.
 For this method of stereolithography high precision UV projector from In-Vision are used.

-In partnering with Texas Instruments and our customers, who are spread out over four continents, we have been able to advance this technology to an extend where mass manufacturing has become reality.
-The products printed by help of our light engines span from spare parts in industrial applications over pre-forms for jewelry production, every-day household articles to tissue printing in medical applications.
+In partnering with Texas Instruments and our customers, who are spread out over four continents, we have been able to advance this technology to an extent where mass manufacturing has become reality.
+The products printed by help of our optical engine projectors span from spare parts in industrial applications over pre-forms for jewelry production, every-day household articles to tissue printing in medical applications.
 This technology is a game-changer for how we think of supply chain today.
 It literally takes seconds from initial design to a tangible product in your hands.

 Our digital light engines, optimized for additive manufacturing purposes, contain an UV LED illumination and projection lens system which is optimized for low-distortion, near-telecentric, temperature-stable light output as required for single or multiple-wavelength applications.
 Our DLP printer projectors work with a wavelengths of 365nm just like as with 405nm uv light, our product range reaches from Full-HD up to 4k UV projectors for todays most advanced 3D printers.

 Customized optics, electronics and form factors are available through our in-house engineering and manufacturing team.